NicolasSerranoGarcia/DeskUp/source/README.md

 ---

-## 7️.
-Extensibility
+## 7. Extensibility

-DeskUp’s modular design allows adding new platforms easily.
+DeskUps modular design allows adding new platforms easily.

 Adding a new backend only requires implementing a `DeskUpWindowBootStrap` with:
-- `isAvailable()` → to detect platform support.
+- `isAvailable()`  to detect platform support.
-- `createDevice()` → to provide the correct function pointers.
+- `createDevice()`  to provide the correct function pointers.

 It also facilitates creating tests for the backend, as one can create a testing device, which includes predefined values for each function.
 Multiple devices can be connected, so as to test multiple functionalities.